ADITHYASNAIR2021/EI-Study-recruitment-assignment/Task-2/README.md

 **Key Methods**:

-- `update(String message)`: Method to be implemented by observers to receive notifications.
+- `update(String message)`: The method is to be implemented by observers to receive notifications.

 ---